needs Kasheesh

 If you need money to pay rent tomorrow

 If your rent is due tomorrow, or in a few days, and you don't have enough funds to pay your rent on time this month, an option is to use a payment service like Kasheesh to split the rent payment across multiple credit cards and debit cards.
-As long as your landlord accepts debit card payments, you can use Kasheesh to split the payment between up to 5 of your cards (including prepaid VISA/Mastercard gift cards), and you choose exactly how much to charge to each card.
+As long as your landlord accepts debit card payments, you can use Kasheesh to split the payment between up to five of your cards—including credit, debit, and prepaid gift cards—and you choose exactly how much to charge to each card.

 Split your rent payment—how it works: